Economics Learning and Teaching Awards

 The EN teaching awards are given in recognition of exemplary teaching practice that encourages understanding of and inspires interest in economics.

-- Best New Lecturer Award (up to 3 years in post)
+- Best new lecturer (up to 3 years in post)

 Please direct all enquiries about the awards to email@example.com